Dochula Pass: Geography

-The pass is located at an elevation of 3100 m (3140 m and 3150 m are also mentioned) on the East West Road from Thimphu to Punakha and further east in the Himalayas amidst the Eastern Himalayan snow-covered mountains.
-To the east of the pass, the snow clad mountain peaks of the Himalayas are seen prominently and among them is the Mt.
+The pass is located at an elevation of 3100 m (3140 m and 3150 m are also mentioned) on the East West Road from Thimphu to Punakha amidst the Eastern Himalayan snow-covered mountains.
+To the northeast of the pass, the snow-clad mountain peaks of the Himalayas are seen prominently.
+Among them are Mt.
 Masanggang at 7194 m and Mt.
-Gangkar Puensum which is the highest peak in Bhutan at an elevation of 7570 m and a prominence of 2995 m.
-The road east of the pass runs steep for some distance and then takes a left turn towards Punakha Valley to the Punakha Dzong, in Punakha (the old capital of Bhutan), which is located at the confluence of two rivers.
-Further east the road reaches Wangdue Phodrang where there a 7th-century monastery on the ridge, and the valley is drained by the Punatsangchu River.
-The pass was part of ancient trails or tracks between Thimphu and Punakha, such as the Dochu La Nature Trail (1.2 km) which begins at the Dochu La cafe and meets the present road at Lamperi, and the Lumitsawa Ancient Trail (4.7 km) that joins the main road at Lumitsawa.
-Both trails are sections of the original route.
+Gangkar Puensum, which is the highest peak in Bhutan at an elevation of 7570 m and a prominence of 2995 m.
+The road east of the pass runs steeply for some distance and then takes a left turn towards the Punakha Valley to the Punakha Dzong in Punakha (the old capital of Bhutan).
+Further east the road reaches Wangdue Phodrang, where there a seventh-century monastery on the ridge; that valley is drained by the Punatsangchu River.
+The pass was part of ancient trails or tracks between Thimphu and Punakha, some of which are now part of the Dochu La Nature Trail (1.2 km), which begins at the Dochu La cafe and meets the present road at Lamperi, and the Lumitsawa Ancient Trail (4.7 km), which joins the main road at Lumitsawa.

 The weather at the pass generally remains foggy and chilly.
-However, between October and February, panoramic views of the Bhutan Himalayas can be seen.
+However, between October and February, panoramic views of the Bhutanese Himalayas can be seen.